 Check out Humphrey with his giant stash of DIY squeaky stuffed pizza slice dog toys.
 A feast of fun!
+Baking up a slice of squeaky fun?
 Get creative with your favourite toppings on a single slice or create a whole pizza of toy slices.
-Here are our homemade squeaky stuffed DIY pizza dog toy details from Humphrey’s birthday bash.
+I went a little crazy and made a whole mix-and-match pizza.
+Here are all of our homemade squeaky stuffed DIY pizza dog toy details from Humphrey’s birthday bash.

 Pizza Party Squeaky Stuffed Dog Toys

 Humphrey’s pizza slices were created as a special homemade gift for his 6th birthday.
 Instead of a birthday-themed toy, like last year’s squeaky stuffed sprinkle cake “birthday bonenut” dog toys, I got a little crazy and made an entire pizza of separate squeaky slices.
 It had been a while since I made Humphrey a squeaky and I decided to go big.
 Humphrey was very excited!